Romito 1 & 2

 Reggio Calabria, Calabria

-At Romito Cave, I saw a plaster cast.
-Two skeletons placed together.
-A woman holding a young man whose body showed severe dwarfism.
+At Romito Cave, a plaster cast showed two skeletons together.
+A woman held a young man whose body showed severe dwarfism.

-A few days later, I drive to the Archaeological Museum in Reggio Calabria to see the remains themselves.
+A few days later, I drove to the Archaeological Museum in Reggio Calabria to see the original remains.

-The young man’s head rests against the woman’s shoulder.
-Her arm curves around him.
-Not tight.
-Just there.
+The young man’s head rested against the woman’s shoulder.
+Her arm lay around him.
+It was not tight.
+It was simply there.

 Close-up view of Romito 1’s arm curved around Romito 2, showing the protective position of the two skeletons.